Skip to main content

 NoItemDescription

-[1]Target ID ListLists the message authentication settings for each CAN ID.
+[1]Target ID ListDisplays list of message authentication settings per CAN ID.

-Plus button buttonAdds a message authentication setting for a CAN ID.
+Plus button buttonAdds message authentication setting for CAN ID.

-Trash button buttonDeletes the message authentication setting selected in Target ID List.
+Trash button buttonDeletes selected CAN ID setting in Target ID List.

-[2]Target Frame InfoConfigure the frame information for the CAN ID selected in Target ID List. (*)
+[2]Target Frame InfoConfigures frame information for selected CAN ID in Target ID List. (*)

-[3]Security SettingModify the message authentication settings for the CAN ID selected in Target ID List. (*)
+[3]Security SettingChanges message authentication settings for selected CAN ID in Target ID List. (*)

-• Hidden when no CAN IDs are registered in Target ID List.
+*: Hidden when no CAN ID is registered in Target ID List.

 Target ID List

-Shows the message authentication settings for each CAN ID.
+Displays list of message authentication settings per CAN ID.

 Target ID List

-Crypto ProtocolDisplays the cryptographic protocol used to generate the MAC.
+Crypto ProtocolDisplays cryptographic protocol used for MAC generation.

-MAC PrefixDisplays the prefix used as MAC input. (*2)
+MAC PrefixDisplays prefix source data used for MAC. (*2)

-MAC PostfixDisplays the postfix used as MAC input. (*2)
+MAC PostfixDisplays postfix source data used for MAC. (*2)

 Target Frame Info

-Configure the frame information for the CAN ID selected in Target ID List.
+Configures frame information for selected CAN ID in Target ID List.

 Target Frame Info

-DataClick Set button to open the Data Setting dialog and configure the data field.
+DataClick Set button to open Data Setting dialog and configure Data field.

 Data Setting Dialog

-Click Set button in Target ID List to open the Data Setting dialog.
-It has Hex and Binary tabs so you can configure the data field using either display format.
+Click Set button in Target ID List to open Data Setting dialog.
+It has Hex and Binary tabs and allows switching display format for Data field editing.

 Data Setting Hex